Ni-25git/Admin_Furniture/Admin-App/README.md

 ## API Endpoints

+All API endpoints are centralized in `src/config/api.js` and use the `VITE_API_BASE_URL` environment variable.
 The app connects to these backend endpoints:

 - `/api/admin/login` - Admin authentication
 - `/api/admin/dashboard` - Dashboard statistics
 - `/api/products/admin/all` - Product management
 - `/api/admin/dealers` - Dealer management
 - `/api/enquiries/admin/all` - Enquiry management

+For a complete list of endpoints, see `src/config/api.js`.